-For DNS-based validation, you must create a special CNAME record in the DNS records for your domain.
+For DNS-based validation, you need to create a special CNAME record in the DNS records for your domain.
 This record will be also provided after the activation.

 You can find more details about validation methods here.

-- Once you have entered this information correctly, click "Next".
+Once you have selected appropriate DCV method, click "Next".